jingkecn/Trie.Net/README.md

 Trie<T>.Remove(params T[] values);
 ```

-### API References
+### API Reference

-In addition to the two main functionalities above, there are also other APIs that could help us develop with a `Trie`:
+Here is a full reference of API that could help develop with a `Trie`:

 #### Constructors